Settings

 The interface of a Matrix field depends on its selected view mode.

-Traditionally, Matrix fields have used the As inline-editable blocks view mode, which makes the nested entries appear as though they are a repeating or modular region the main entry’s form.
+Traditionally, Matrix fields have used the As inline-editable blocks view mode, which makes the nested entries appear as though they are a repeating or modular region the main element’s form.
 An empty Matrix field shows a single button, which will either immediately create a new nested entry (if there is only a single available entry type), or present a menu of entry types to select from:

 A new entry of the chosen type will be appended to the list: